 The U.S. Department of Veterans Affairs (VA) has distributed more than 1,000 iPads for the families and caregivers of veterans as part of a new patient engagement initiative.
-The
+The devices come preloaded with 10 mHealth applications designed to give patients secure access to the VA's personal health record (PHR) system.

 Developed by FirstView and Agilex, the devices provide streamlined access to veterans' online medical information through a "gateway" dashboard application called Launchpad.
 Patients who fire up the Launchpad application are securely authenticated, then given access to the PHR system and the following healthcare apps: